Key details

 Recognition

-• Editorial Board Member for the Journal of Vocational Marketing, Journal of Tourism Futures
+- Editorial Board Member for Journal of Vocational Marketing, Journal of Tourism Futures

-• Reviewer for Current Issues in Tourism and Tourism Management Perspectives
+- Reviewer for Journal of Sustainable Tourism, Current Issues in Tourism, Tourism Management Perspectives

-• Past executive committee member of the Council of Australasian Tourism and Hospitality Education (CAUTHE)
+- Past executive committee member of Council of Australasian Tourism and Hospitality Education (CAUTHE)

 Research / Scholarly interests

-Isabella’s area of research focuses on contested tourism landscapes, mobility (in)justice, border, heritage interpretation, post-humanism, and critical tourism & hospitality studies.
-Furthermore, Isabella uses primarily ethnography, visual methods and memorywork in her research work.
+Isabella’s area of research focuses on the geopolitics of cross-border mobilities and socio-spatial bordering processes, liminality in tourism geographies, post-humanism, and critical tourism & hospitality studies.
+Furthermore, Isabella uses primarily ethnography, visual methods and memory-work in her research work.

 Key funded projects